 Heroin Addiction Treatment Centers

 At both Clearbrook Massachusetts and Clearbrook Pennsylvania, our heroin addiction treatment programs were created to help people pick themselves up from heroin addiction and get their lives back on track.
 While a variety of heroin addiction treatments focus on overcoming addiction, few are able to set the patient up for long-term success.

 For most of our patients, their treatment will begin with a detox.
-Because this process is not just uncomfortable but sometimes even life-threatening if not done properly, at our detox facilities, we have trained medical staff supervising the process 24/7.
+This process is not just uncomfortable but sometimes even life-threatening if not done properly.
+At our heroin treatment centers, we have trained medical staff supervising the detox process 24/7.
 They are there to address any problems that could arise and make the process as comfortable as possible for the patient.

 If you or a loved one is struggling with addiction, you are not alone.
-Our heroin rehab is here to help.
+Our heroin rehab program at Clearbrook Treatment Centers is here to help.
 Contact us today to learn more.